shekhei/image-maxsize-webpack-loader/README.md

                 test: /\.(png|svg|jpe?g)(\?.*)?$/,
                 loaders: [
                     {
-                        loader: "url-loader”,
+                        loader: "url-loader",
                         options: {
                             limit: 800
                         }
                     },
-                    “image-loader”,
+                    "image-loader",
                     {
-                        loader: “image-maxsize-webpack-loader”,
+                        loader: "image-maxsize-webpack-loader",
                         options: {
-                            “max-width”: 800,    // sets max-width for gm/imagemagick scaling, in pixels “max-height”: 600   // sets max-height for gm/imagemagick scaling, in pixels “useImageMagick”: false // defaults to false, this controls the usage of imagemagick or graphicsmagick, when false, graphicsmagick is used
+                            "max-width": 800,    // sets max-width for gm/imagemagick scaling, in pixels "max-height": 600   // sets max-height for gm/imagemagick scaling, in pixels "useImageMagick": false // defaults to false, this controls the usage of imagemagick or graphicsmagick, when false, graphicsmagick is used
                         }
                     }
                 ]